Bilawal Bhutto-Zardari takes oath as Pakistan's foreign minister | Politics

 - Pakistan

-President Arif Alvi administered oath to 33-year-old Bilawal at a simple ceremony at the Aiwan-i-Sadr (President's House), where Prime Minister Sharif was also present.
+President Arif Alvi administered the oath to 33-year-old Bilawal at a simple ceremony at the Aiwan-i-Sadr (President's House), where Prime Minister Shehbaz, former president Asif Ali Zardari and other officials as well as leaders of Pakistan Peoples Party (PPP) were present.

+It is for the first time when Bilawal has been given a key post in the government and assigned the key portfolio of foreign minister of the country.
+He was first elected to the National Assembly in 2018.

+He became the head of the ministry of foreign affairs at a crucial juncture when Pakistan needed a stable hand to steer the foreign policy through the choppy waters.

 Bilawal took the oath nearly a week after he met Pakistan Muslim League-Nawaz (PML-N) supremo Nawaz Sharif in London last week during which they discussed the ''overall political situation'' in Pakistan and vowed to work together on issues pertaining to politics and national interest.